jeromeetienne/learningthreejs.com-backup/source/_posts/2012-05-27-three-js-on-ios.markdown

 ## TOC

+* current status
 * how to get it
-* current status
-* how to play with tquery on it
+* how to play with three.js and tquery on it
   * the device orientation to control the car
 * screencast of me playing